Vaman223/Credit-Score-Classification-using-ml/README.md

 - Predicts based on user attributes such as income, credit history, and debt.
 - Uses **K-Nearest Neighbors (KNN)** algorithm for prediction.
 - Applied **Data Preprocessing**, **Feature Engineering**, and **EDA** to refine model performance.
-- Fetches live credit-related visualizations or statistics via APIs (if available).
 - Designed for **static datasets** (no live training).
-- Album covers or visualizations are dynamically fetched via APIs like Spotify (for illustrative add-ons), but audio playback is restricted as per API limitations.

 ---